markerikson/react-redux-links/pros-cons-discussion.md

 - **"Youtube is being rebuilt on Web Components"**
   https://www.reddit.com/r/javascript/comments/59ax4f/youtube_is_being_rebuilt_on_web_components_and/d97rsdd/
-  SOme interesting thoughts on how various frameworks have approached composition, and how React helps make it more approachable.
+  Some interesting thoughts on how various frameworks have approached composition, and how React helps make it more approachable.

 #### React's PATENTS License